AlexSwensen/alexswensen.io/posts/old/2024-04-15_github-actions-scripts.md

             console.log('Hello, world!')
 ```

 This is where things start to get fun.
-I would highly recommend reading up on the documentation for the `actions/github-script` action, as it is very powerful.
+I would highly recommend reading up on the [documentation](https://github.com/actions/github-script) for the `actions/github-script` action, as it is very powerful.
 You can use it to interact with the Github API, and do all sorts of cool things.

-Finally,  if you are using ECMAScript modules, you can use the built in `import()` function to import modules and call scripts built within your repository.
+Finally,  if you are using ECMAScript modules, you can use the built in `import()` function to import modules and call scripts built within your repository. (you could use require if you are using commonJS).

+Note: be sure to add `type: module` to your `package.json` file if you are using ECMAScript modules.

 This is my favorite way to write scripts in Github actions, as it allows me to write my scripts in a modular way, keep them organized, and allows for easy local debugging, while still deploying them in a CI/CD environment.

 ```yaml
 name: My Workflow